smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 and [Mojolicious](https://mojolicious.org).

 In terms of bindings to other libraries and utilities, Perl is as good as other choices.
-For instance, if you wish to talk to [libcurl](https://metacpan.org/pod/WWW::Curl) or [libtls](https://github.com/rsimoes/Net-GnuTLS) or some third-party open-source library or database, then we can often choose the language we like.
-Here, Perl is supported out of the box and you can easily get your job done.
+For instance, communication with [libcurl](https://metacpan.org/pod/WWW::Curl) or [libtls](https://github.com/rsimoes/Net-GnuTLS) or some third-party open-source library or database, can be achieved with any language we like.
+Here, Perl is supported out of the box and provide easy ways to get the job done.

 Perl is perfectly capable of keeping up with modern trends.
-Perl we write today is not the same as that which we wrote 20 years ago.
+Code we write today is not the same as that which we wrote 20 years ago.
 Other languages have influenced the language as it became and we can expect that to continue and the ecosystem to grow.